-If you would like to make a Subject Access Request (SAR), an Erasure Request or a Rectification Request, please complete this form.
-For any other queries, you can email us at data.protection@rspca.org.uk.
+If you would like to make a Subject Access Request (SAR), an Erasure Request or a Rectification Request, please email us at data.protection@rspca.org.uk.

 Third-party personal data requests

 We want to assist the police, councils and other government or law agencies by sharing data wherever we legally can.
 Given that we are a private charity, we can only share personal information with such parties where a statute permits or orders us to.
 It is a common misconception that the information we process is in the public domain and can be made freely available.